 I have always had a loud, projecting voice.
 All my life, people have told me to speak more quietly, and the rude ones just show irritation as they bark at me to “shush” while holding their index finger over their lips lest I don’t understand.
 The truth is that I don’t even realize when my voice gets loud.
 It does so when I’m tense, over-stressed, or tired.
 It has become worse as my hearing has deteriorated.
 People don’t understand that.
 Many just think that I don’t care about their admonition.

-I discovered acting seventeen years ago.
+I discovered acting eighteen years ago.
 Now, I’m lauded for my loud, projecting voice.
 Yes, I fit in; my acting group admires my vocal abilities.

 To find your kindred folks, you will need terminology to help you navigate.
 Is your child ADHD?
 Is your brother morbidly obese?
 Are you depressed?
 Is your mother an addictive personality?
 Yes, these and other painful labels have been thrust upon many, but they are also communication tools to help ferret out and find those who are similar and supportive.